system76/tech-docs/src/models/bonw14/repairs.md

 ![Keyboard push point](./img/keyboard-push-point.jpg)

-5. Flip the keyboard over onto the touchpad and set the Serval WS back down.
+5. Set the Bonobo WS back down and raise the keyboard away from the chassis.
 The larger ribbon cable is for the keyboard, while the smaller ribbon cable is for the keyboard backlight.

 ![Keyboard ribbons](./img/keyboard-ribbons.jpg)